ALE-Psych-Crew/ALE-Psych-Website/wiki/index.md

 3. Complete the beginner tutorials in the modding section to learn the workflow.
 4. Revisit the engine pages when you need deeper details about build or runtime behavior.

-If you encounter issues, check the configuration and troubleshooting pages for targeted fixes.
+If you encounter issues, check the configuration and troubleshooting pages for targeted fixes!!

 ## Contributing